ewong027/Stat159_Homeworks/hw03/README.md

 Organization:

 * Code: This folder contains all of my R Scripts.
+Within the code folder, the scripts are further divided into functions, scripts, and tests.
 * Data: This folder contains all of the different data files that I have produced in this homework assignment.
 * .gitignore: In the .gitignore file, we would put files and directories that we want to ignore in Git.
-In this project, we want everything so .gitignore should be empty.
+In this project, we want to ignore files such as .Rhistory and .DS_Store, so that will be in our .gitignore file.
 * Images: This folder contains all of my plots in both .png and .pdf form.
 * Makefile: This files contains the commands that will run my different R scripts.
 Additonally, through Makefile, I am going to produce everything that exists in the data folder and the report.
 * Report: This file contains my Report for this homework assignment in both .Rmd and .pdf form.

+Instructions on How to Reproduce:

+1.

+Licenses: